stitchdata/docs/_database-integrations/other/ssh-for-amazon-web-services.md

              - **VPC**: Verify that the **VPC containing the database and SSH server** is selected in the drop-down.
           4. Click **Yes, Create** to create the Security Group.

-      - title: "Whitelist the SSH server in the VPC Security Group"
+      - title: "Whitelist the SSH server in the database VPC Security Group"
-        anchor: "whitelist-ssh-server-vpc-security-group"
+        anchor: "whitelist-ssh-server-database-vpc-security-group"
         content: |
           1. Locate and click on the Security Group you created in the previous step.
           2. In the bottom section of the page - where the Security Group's details are displayed - click the **Inbound Rules** tab.